 Apart from the Chair, who is appointed by the Appointments Panel, Committee members are appointed by the Board.
-The Chair has appointed a Deputy Chair to chair meetings in his absence; this position is currently filled by Andrew Pettie.
+The Chair has appointed a Deputy Chair to chair meetings in his absence.

 Lay members must, at the time of their appointment, have no connection with any organisation that is currently, or in application to be, an IPSO member.
 Neither may lay members have connection with the RFC; although they are not barred from continuing to serve if they are appointed to the RFC subsequently.